-A Volatile Substance Abuse (VSA) Management Area can be declared in a community to control the possession, supply, use and storage of inhalants.
+A Volatile Substance Management Area can be declared in a community to control the possession, supply, use and storage of inhalants.

 Read the Volatile Substance Abuse Prevention Act.

-Under the Volatile Substance Abuse Prevention Act, residents and community councils can request that the Health Minister declares a place a management area and approves a management plan.
+Under the Act, residents and community councils can request that the Health Minister declares a place a management area and approves a management plan.

 This controls the possession, sale and supply, use and storage of volatile substances that cause harm.

-People who live in or visit communities with VSA management plans should be aware of and comply with these rules.
+People who live in or visit communities with Volatile Substance Management Plans should be aware of and comply with these rules.

 Even if a management plan is not in force where people may live, visit or work, it is important to use volatile substances responsibly: